Research Scientist How to Hire, Salary Data, and Job Descriptions

 The USPTO registers trademarks and under this system of protection, American industry has flourished.
 New products have been invented, new uses for old ones discovered, and employment opportunities created for millions of Americans.
-Successful candidates are able to make significant contributions to the patent industry, while working in the growing economy and will travel (on occastion) to beautiful surroundings of the Shenandoah Valley in Harrisonburg, Virginia.
+Successful candidates are able to make significant contributions to the patent industry, while working in the growing economy and will travel (on occasion) to beautiful surroundings of (City, State).

 In this research scientist role, you will: